njsmith/zs/doc/index.rst

   reliable, especially on scales of years and terabytes.
 I've dealt with RAID cards that would occasionally flip a single bit in the data that was being read from disk.
-How confident are you that this won't be a bit that changes your results?
+How confident are you that this won't be a key bit that totally changes your results?
 Standard text files provide no mechanism for detecting data corruption.
 Gzip and other traditional compression formats provide some protection, but it's only guaranteed to work if you read the entire file from start to finish and then remember to check the error code at the end, every time.
-ZS, by contrast, protects every bit of data with 64-bit CRC checksums, and the software we distribute will never show you any data that hasn't first been double-checked for correctness.
+But ZS is different: it protects every bit of data with 64-bit CRC checksums, and the software we distribute will never show you any data that hasn't first been double-checked for correctness.
 (Fortunately, the cost of this checking is negligible;